hbisneto/FileSystemPro/README.md

 print(fsconsole.background.BLUE, 'This is a blue background message')

 # This will print a no space text to your print message
-print(fsconsole.background.BLUE + 'This is another blue background warn message')
+print(fsconsole.background.BLUE + 'This is another blue background message')

 # You can use f-string format to assign the color to your print
 print(f'{fsconsole.background.BLUE}This is a new blue background message{fsconsole.background.RESET}')